 Stepping back, Richard turns to Tachi.
 Behind him, the shadows of a pair of boots creep under the door.
 Before the priestess can shout a warning to the hunter, Daniel swings the door open, enveloping Richard in a flood of burning brightness.
 She screams.
 Draping the remains of the cot over herself she runs to her rescuer, but stops.

 In front of her, Richard just stands, his face contorting into a snarl.
-Turning on the cloaked fat creature standing in the doorway he lets out a howl.
+Turning on the cloaked fat creature standing in the doorway, he lets out a howl.
 Daniel falls backward, agape.
-Tachi watches as Richard grows taller, his shoulders widening to twice their length.
+Tachi watches as Richard grows taller, his shoulders widening to twice their width.
 Grey hair sprouts all over his body as he falls on all fours.
 Pointy dog-like ears spring out of his head.

 Daniel madly starts to crawl away, trying to rise to his feet.
 Richard, the thing that was Richard, slowly puts out a paw, catching a bit of Daniel’s cloak.
 Pulling at it, the piggish man screams.